Royal Navy: Locations

-Historically, the Royal Navy divided the planet into a number of Stations, the number and boundaries of which changed over time.
-The former stations of the Royal Navy included the East Indies Station (1744-1831); East Indies and China Station (1832-1865); East Indies Station (1865-1913); Egypt and East Indies Station (1913-1918); East Indies Station (1918-1941).
-In response to increased Japanese threats, the separate East Indies Station was merged with the China Station in December 1941, to form the Eastern Fleet.
+Historically the Navy had a number of geographical commands, each under a Commander-in-Chief, and often informally referred to as "stations".
+Over 300 years to 1971 these commands were repeatedly reduced in number, until they were merged into a single entity.
+The former stations of the Royal Navy included the East Indies Station (1744–1831); East Indies and China Station (1832–1865); East Indies Station (1865–1913); Egypt and East Indies Station (1913–1918); East Indies Station (1918–1941).
 Later the Eastern Fleet became the East Indies Fleet.
 In 1952, after the Second World War ended, the East Indies Fleet became the Far East Fleet.
+In 1971 the final merger into a single fleet took place with Far East Fleet merged into the larger single formation under the orders of the Commander-in-Chief Fleet (CINCFLEET).